- Field Service Management

 HoloLens enables mixed reality environments

 When Microsoft introduced HoloLens in 2015, the company went a step further in combining virtual and real worlds.
 The HoloLens mixed reality headset simulates holograms in the user’s field of vision.
-These holograms coexist with, and interact with, physical objects.
+These holograms coexist with and interact with physical objects.

 Once again, technician training is an ideal application.
 HoloLens can be used to teach technicians the procedures to maintain a particular piece of equipment or to support them during particularly challenging service activities.
 French nuclear power and renewable energy company, Orano (previously Areva), uses HoloLens to help technicians working in restrictive environments.
 In this case, anti-radiation precautions limit technician movements and protective gloves mean they cannot use touch screens.

 Other companies are also using HoloLens.
 Multinational oil and gas company, Total, uses the holographic tool to train its service technicians in how to replace fuel tank infill limiters.
-And Dassault Aviation relies on HoloLens for maintenance and follow-up operations on its Rafale and Falcon aircraft.
+Also, Dassault Aviation relies on HoloLens for maintenance and follow-up operations on its Rafale and Falcon aircraft.

 Virtual Reality and Augmented Reality: Enhancing Industrial Maintenance

 For instance, consider preventive maintenance on an intricate electrical wiring system.
 Traditional methods might require a technician to refer to printed manuals or diagrams, a time-consuming process with a considerable margin for error.
-However, with AR technology, a technician can wear smart glasses or use AR glasses that overlay detailed information and instructions onto the real-world view.
+However, with AR technology, a technician can wear smart glasses or use AR glasses for field service that overlay detailed information and instructions onto the real-world view.
 They can view the electrical system through these glasses and see exactly what needs to be done, step-by-step, through 3D models.

 The Benefits of AR and VR in Maintenance and Repair